yaairnaavaa/BOS-1Inch/README.md

 To implement the 1Inch technology and swap tokens we must make some configurations in our BOS component.
 The main methods are shown below:

-Definition of the network information along with each of its properties, as well as the addresses of the pools to be used for swap:
+The following is the definition of the network information along with each of its properties, as well as the addresses of the pools to be used for the exchange.

+As we can see we have a constant called **dataChains** which has different properties, in this case we have the information of the Ethereum and Arbitrum network (this is the one we will be interacting with).

+The most important properties to consider are the following:

+  * **urlScan**: transaction explorer url.
+  * **decimals**: number of decimal of the token.
+  * **AGGREGATOR_CONTRACT_ADDRESS**: contract address to do swap.
+  * **pools**: list of pools of tokens to do swap.

 ```jsx
 const dataChains = {